Way back in 2010, when I really started taking shooting seriously, every forum I read kept sending the same message: go get training.

 This portion of the class really showed the benefits of magnified optics like my ELCAN and ACOG.
 I used both throughout the course on different rifles.
 They are absolutely fantastic at this sort of thing.

-Magnified optics dramatically improved target location and identification speed once there is some distance between me and the target.
-The illuminated reticles helped draw the eye to the aiming point.
+Magnified optics dramatically improved target location and identification speed once there was some distance involved.
 Since multiple shooters were involved, speed was less important than hits and communication.
 This is an important takeaway for me.

 I don’t want to give too much away, but these were fantastic drills.

 One more thing to hit here.
 I’ll say it again in my personal lessons learned, but keeping pressure and momentum is huge.
-You must b
+You must be aggressive.
+If you slow down because your communication was slow, then you lose the initiative.

 This is the kind of thing you don’t get from a book or video.
 You need to show up and try it.